 After you have your components, lay them out in a way that allows you can see/use them at once.
 Make sure the styles, animations and interaction patterns are consistent and meet your goals.
 Revisit your original research now that you've pulled your head out of style heaven.
 Rearrange the components into different combinations.
 Rearrange those combinations.
 Break things.
 Revisit, and then make a prototype.
 Test it with people, rinse, repeat.

 Deviating from the System

 In real life, there are times where you need to decide to deviate from your system.
 If this happens continually, you may want to rethink your system or revisit your process.
 Find where the disconnect is.
 Are business goals switching too frequently (or even communicated that way)?
 Are user needs not being discovered early enough?
 Does more time need to be set aside for testing elements before implementation?

 A professional system designer constantly studies.
 They study user behavior, technology, technology climate, systems.
 A professional understands how their work affects these factors, and how these factors affect their work.
-They and the considerations I outlined in Part I help a whole system come together.
+They utilize considerations like those I outlined in Part I to bring a whole system together.

 Atomic Design Theory

 Atomic Design is a popular set of principles based on a way of thinking about design systems on the web.
 It helps web folks think about elements users interact with and how they fit together into a holistic system.
 It’s based on foundations of web concepts which can apply in the design phase.
 Coined by Brad Frost, his guide is available online.